Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Codimension-2 Monodromy Defects for p=2,3,4

 \subsection{4D Gauged Supergravity}

-The first configuration we study corresponds to the D2-brane wrapping spindle of \cite{Boisvert:2024jrl}, which is a solution of the 4D U(1)$^3$ truncation of the maximal ISO(7) gauged supergravity \cite{Hull:1984yy}.
+The first configuration we study corresponds to the D2-brane wrapping a spindle of \cite{Boisvert:2024jrl}\footnote{We use conventions such that the gauge coupling $g_{\text{here}}= \frac{1}{2} g_{\text{there}}$.}, which is a solution of the 4D U(1)$^3$ truncation of the ISO(7) gauged supergravity \cite{Hull:1984yy}.
 Here, we slightly change conventions to match the form of the solutions in \eqref{eq:GeneralMetric}, such that the vacuum solution (in brane frame) takes the form \eqref{eq:NewDpMetric}-\eqref{eq:NewDpFlux}.
 The solution takes the form

 where